anton-makarevich/MekForge/README.md

 ## Acknowledgments

 - Inspired by MegaMek (https://megamek.org/)
-- Thanks to the BattleTech community for their continued passion for tactical mech combat games
+- Thanks to the BattleTech community for their continued passion.

 ## Disclaimer